Lack of phase transitions in staggered magnetic systems. A comparison of uniqueness criteria: The uniqueness regions of cell-board Ising models

 Figure \ref{fig:Anti} shows a comparison of the three criteria for the case $L_1=L_2=1$, namely the antiferromagnetic Ising model with uniform external field.
 The figure shows the curves of $T^{DP}(1,h)$, defined by \eqref{T0DP}, $T^{DC}(1,h)$ defined by \eqref{T0DC} and $l^{DS}(3;1,T,1,1)$ defined by \eqref{hDS1}.
 In addition it shows the limit phase-transition curve obtained from \cite{LD} and references therein.

-It is apparent that DS criterion allows better estimates.
+It is apparent that DS criterion allows better estimates in this particular external field, both for small and large values of $h$.
 In particular it offers another proof of Conjecture \ref{conj:r1} with $h_c=4J$.
 The DC criterion, in turns, is better than DP for low values of the magnetic field and inversely for values close to the critical field.
 This agrees with the observation \cite{vdBM} that DC criterion is better than DP for ferromagnetic models, while DP is better for antiferromagnetic models.

 Figures \ref{fig:V2x2} and \ref{fig:L2x1} present DS lines for different values of $L_1$ and $L_2$.
 Figure \ref{fig:V2x2} compares estimates for cell-board Ising with $L_1=L_2=2$ and the NOZ Ising model \cite{NO,NOZ}, that is, $L_1=\infty$ and $L_2=1$, for square sizes $n=2$ and $n=3$.
 We remark that both models have the same critical value $h_c=2$.
+Although the DS estimates do not reach the critical line, it is expected that for large squares it will be done, which complement the uniqueness obtained for low temperature in \cite{NOZ}.

 Figure \ref{fig:L2x1} presents three estimates obtained for $n=3$.
 The one for the model $L_1=2$ and $L_2=1$ almost reaches the critical value $h_c=3$.
 However, it is possible to prove that this estimate is the same as long as $L_2=1$ and $2\le L_1< \infty $: